aurajs/website/source/getting-started/index.md

 If your app needs to wait for resources to be loaded (or wait for anything really) before it is able to actually start, the extensions system allows you to do it in one place using Promises.

-Let's take for example a Facebook extension that wraps loads Facebook javascript SDK, and provides `auth.login` and `auth.logout` method to our components.
+Let's take for example a Facebook extension that wraps, loads Facebook javascript SDK, and provides `auth.login` and `auth.logout` method to our components.

 Let's also say that we want to wait for facebook js lib to be loaded and initialized to actually start our app.